xlcnd/meteoalarm-rssapi/README.md

 You need to know your iso 2-letter country code (e.g. DE) and the name of your region **as reported by your national agency to meteoalarm.eu** (e.g. Kreis Ahrweiler).

-Please check the page for your country in [meteoalarm.eu](https://www.meteoalarm.eu/).
+For that, please check the page for your country in [meteoalarm.eu](https://www.meteoalarm.eu/).